eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-27_cute-4-yo-girl-tells-us-about-hardfork-oops-no-sorry-actually-new-year-resolutions-but-still-so-enlightening.md

 - - -

-This page is synchronized from the post: [Cute 4 yo girl tells us about Hardfork, oops no, sorry, actually New Year Resolutions ...
-But still so enlightening!!](https://steemit.com/@deanliu/cute-4-yo-girl-tells-us-about-hardfork-oops-no-sorry-actually-new-year-resolutions-but-still-so-enlightening)
+This page is synchronized from the post: ['Cute 4 yo girl tells us about Hardfork, oops no, sorry, actually New Year Resolutions ...
+But still so enlightening!!'](https://steemit.com/@deanliu/cute-4-yo-girl-tells-us-about-hardfork-oops-no-sorry-actually-new-year-resolutions-but-still-so-enlightening)